MichaelBuhler/custom-ao-modules/README.md

 See [MODULES.md](./MODULES.md) for a list of modules which have been built and published from the code in this repository.

-## Main Challenges

-Anyone building a custom AO Module will be principally concerned with correctly implementing and exporting a `handle()` function from their built WASM binary.
-[See here for a complete description of the `handle` function.](./HANDLE.md)

-Secondarily, the `handle()` function should return a valid Outbox object (JSON-encoded).
-[See here for a complete description of the Outbox.](./OUTBOX.md)

-A tertiary concern is finagling your WASM binary's imports and exports to be compatible with one of the `Module-Format`s supported by [`ao-loader`](https://www.npmjs.com/package/@permaweb/ao-loader).
-This is by far the most difficult aspect for languages not supported by the [AO Dev CLI](https://github.com/permaweb/ao/tree/main/dev-cli#readme).

 ## Build and Test Everything in this Repository

 The [Makefile](Makefile) in this folder will make all child folders.